telerik/xamarin-forms-docs/controls/listview/features/listview-features-expand-collapse.md

 >tip Please check [Commands]({%slug listview-features-commands %}) topic for information on how to use RadListView commands.

-First,let’s define the GroupHeaderTapCommand class that derives from ListViewCommand:
+First, let’s define the GroupHeaderTapCommand class that derives from ListViewCommand:

 #### C#